outbymine/EECS281/README.md

         --Designed the program using branch and bound algorithms to solve the travelling salesman problem

-        --Created a dense graph Generated the Minimum Spanning tree using Prim's Algorithm and traverse it to get the initial upper bound
+        --Created a dense graph and generated the Minimum Spanning tree using Prim's Algorithm and traverse it to get the initial upper bound

         --applied the 2-opt on the initial bound to get a better one